 Well, it might have been, a little bit of the head possibly just visible so this one's been borrowed from elsewhere.

 The same pair are annual visitors here, breeding inbetween their winter holidays in West Africa or Portugal if they're just plain lazy.
-Early April they'll generally arrive with on average 2 or 3 chicks hatching in May.
+Early April they'll generally arrive with on average twp or three chicks hatching in May.
 Job done, mum usually leaves towards the end of July leaving dad to provide the fish for another month.

 By September, all gone and everyone's fingers are crossed for next year.

 You'll find all of this out at the Scottish Wildlife Trust's .
 They've a webcam on a nest nearby although nothing much showing today.

 KP2 and LM12 the pair have been affectionately but isn't Lizzie and Ozzie much better?
 They're still waiting for three eggs to hatch and there's a chance of seeing some aerial action fending off gulls, crows and other ospreys.

 No such luck, the best that could be done was at the feeding station where a woodpecker and a pair of yellowhammers, one not shown, put on a colourful display together with a pied wagtail and some dowdy, female pheasants on the floor, none shown.